-- □ Floor and table is able to support the weight of the frame, and its computer components. - Environment complies with the specifications for your specific model: - Operating temperature - Storage temperature - Humidity - Atmosphere - □ The required power supply is available and is compatible with the electrical requirements for your specific model. - Electrical outlets are within the maximum distance requirement to the load frame's location. - Phone lines are located within the general testing area so that users can call Instron's service department directly from the testing area.
-It is also suggested that network drops, or digital phone lines, be within the general testing area. - □ Ceiling clearance is adequate for the load frame, including the additional space necessary to lift and move the frame by either a forklift or crane. - □ Location provides sufficient accessibility for routine maintenance (915 mm or 36 in). - Employees are adequately trained to operate the load frame and its computer system.
+Floor and table is able to support the weight of the frame, and its computer componer Environment complies with the specifications for your specific model: Operating temperature Storage temperature • Humidity • Atmosphere The required power supply is available and is compatible with the electrical requirements for your specific model.
+Electrical outlets are within the maximum distance requirement to the load frame's location.
+Phone lines are located within the general testing area so that users can call Instron's service department directly from the testing area.
+It is also suggested that network drops, or digital phone lines, be within the general testing area.
+Ceiling clearance is adequate for the load frame, including the additional space necessary to lift and move the frame by either a forklift or crane.
+Location provides sufficient accessibility for routine maintenance (915 mm or 36 in).
+Employees are adequately trained to operate the load frame and its computer system.
+Transpor ting You have the correct number of packing boxes as stated on the packing list.